Black09/script.videolanguage/README.txt

 Add this to DialogVideoInfo.xml
 <onload condition="System.HasAddon(script.videolanguage) + [Container.Content(movies) | Container.Content(episodes) | Container.Content(musicvideos)]">RunScript(script.videolanguage,movieid=$INFO[ListItem.DBID])</onload>

-or run it in background by adding the following line to MyVideoNav.xml
+or run it in background by adding the following line to MyVideoNav.xml.
+If the script runs in background, you don't need to run it in DialogVideoInfo.xml.
 <onload condition="System.HasAddon(script.videolanguage)">RunScript(script.videolanguage,background=True)</onload>

 The following properties are available